nat-foerch/Gonzalez--Data-Science-Portfolio/README.md

 February 10th, 2025

 Hello!
-I have created my first Streamlit app using the penguins dataset!
-Click the link above and you will learn how to access this app and how to create one of your own!
+I have created my first Streamlit app using the Palmer Penguins dataset!
+Click the link above and you will learn how to run this app in your own Python environment and explore key features of the dataset.
+Get ready to learn how to use Streamlit functions to organize and create graphs and app features.
+The sky is the limit! ⛅